-An HVAC unit has three contactors.
+An HVAC unit has three contractors.
 One is for the compressor unit, another works on the blower motor, and the last operates on the condenser.
-The contactors are what engage when there is a need to cool or heat the home from the HVAC.
-If there is an issue with the contactor, the unit may not work.
+The contractors are what engage when there is a need to cool or heat the home from the HVAC.
+If there is an issue with the HVAC contractor, the unit may not work.

 Another common problem with heating and air conditioning systems are refrigerant leaks.
 “These can happen just from the vibrations of the unit while it is running, and the leak that hits the evaporator coils or condenser cannot be repaired.
 If the leak is found in another place, the technician may be able to recharge the system.
 However, a refrigerant leak often means that the unit has another problem and may require a more extensive repair.

 The compressor is the heart of a home’s air conditioning unit.
 The compressor is alongside the condenser coil.
 If there is an undercharge, the compressor runs hot and stops.
 Sometimes the compressor can be repaired, while other times the HVAC system will require an entirely new compressor.

 Haphazard or poorly created wiring for an HVAC system can lead to a catastrophic failure.
 Worse, this type of workmanship could also cause a household fire.
 Unfortunately, when a homeowner does not use a certified HVAC professional, or they attempt to install their HVAC on their own, wiring issues tend to occur.